-Key Assessment Title Name of Key Assessment 2 Type of Key Assessment 3 When Required by Program4
+Key Assessment Title Name of Key Assessment Type of Key Assessment When Required by Program

-State Certification Tests:5 State Certification

-1 a Praxis Special Education Tests
+1 a State Certification Tests : Praxis Special Education State Certification Tests

-1 b Praxis Teaching Reading
+1 b edTPA

-1 c Praxis Elementary Education

-1d edTPA

-2 Content Knowledge 6
+2 Content Knowledge

-3 Planning Instruction 7
+3 Planning Instruction

 4 Internship

+5 Effect on Student Learning

+6

+7

+8

-2 Identify assessment by title used in the program.
+&lt;sup>2 Identify assessment by title used in the program.

-3 Types of assessment include but are not limited to essay, case study, project, comprehensive exam, reflection, state certification test, and portfolio.
+&lt;sup>3 Types of assessment include but are not limited to essay, case study, project, comprehensive exam, reflection, state certification test, and portfolio.

-4 Assessments might be required at the time of admission to the program, admission to internship, during a required course, or at program completion.
+&lt;sup>4 Assessments might be required at the time of admission to the program, admission to internship, during a required course, or at program completion.

-5 Test data must include the percentage of candidates who passed the tests for the last three years.
+&lt;sup>5 Test data must include the percentage of candidates who passed the tests for the last three years.
 Total scores and appropriate sub-test data must be reported.

-6 Examples of appropriate content knowledge assessments include grade analyses, comprehensive examinations, portfolio tasks, and culminating performances.
+&lt;sup>6 Examples of appropriate content knowledge assessments include grade analyses, comprehensive examinations, portfolio tasks, and culminating performances.

-7 Examples of appropriate assessments for planning instruction include developing lesson or unit plans that address the breadth and depth of the teaching field, individualized education plans, needs assessments, or intervention plans.
+&lt;sup>7 Examples of appropriate assessments for planning instruction include developing lesson or unit plans that address the breadth and depth of the teaching field, individualized education plans, needs assessments, or intervention plans.
+Examples of appropriate assessments for effect on student learning include those based on samples of student work, portfolio tasks, case studies, and appropriate follow-up studies.